Quantum cloning of steering

-It is direct to find that, there is no physical process that can perfectly clone the steering property of an entangled pure state.
-One of the Bell states of two qubits can serves as the simplest example, which is given by
+It is obvious that no physical process can perfectly clone the quantum steering of an entangled pure state.
+The simplest example is one of the Bell states of two qubits, which is given as follows: